mj-nehme/math_test/README.md

 The student has the option to choose the complexity level up to level 10.

-**An exam is made up of 10 questions, where the student should answer each within 10 secs.
-After the timeout, the answer is considered to be wrong.**

-At the end, the score is calculated out of 10.
+A test is made up of 10 questions, and so a score is calculated out of 10.

 ## Next steps (A contribution room):